Grapevine Vintage Railroad: North Pole Express

-By far the railroad's most popular event, the North Pole Express runs every year late-November through December.
+Considered the railroad's most popular event, the North Pole Express, runs every year late-November through December.
 The station and the train are both decorated for the occasion.
 For this out-and-back run, the train runs part of the way down the line from Grapevine until it gets to 'Reindeer Ridge', and then reverses back to Grapevine.

 As riders board the train, they are given a souvenir ticket, and Santa's Elves pass out Frosty Chocolate Snow Milk in a souvenir mug.
 When the train gets to 'Reindeer Ridge', Mrs. Claus boards the train, and as the train heads back to Grapevine, each child is presented with a silver bell that says 'We Believe'.
 Back in Grapevine, riders get off the train and enter the North Pole, where they are greeted with a snowy forest path that leads them to Santa's Workshop.
 Once there, Santa, Mrs. Claus, and the elves perform a short musical, and afterwards guests are offered free pictures with Santa.